 Archegos defaulted on March 26, 2021, causing over $10 billion in losses across several large banks.

-The hedge fund has begun freezing any attempts for its clients to pull their investments out by issuing ultimatums that would make it impossible for the customer to return.
+The hedge fund also began freezing any attempts for its clients to pull their investments out by issuing ultimatums that would make it impossible for the customer to return.

-And on top of that, a hefty fee for withdrawing their investments.
+And on top of that, they issued a hefty fee for withdrawing their investments.

 New Margin Call Terms Are on The Horizon